 Road trips are a fantastic way to see a lot of the world, at your own pace.
 The intimacy of car rides is forced family time, in a way.
 Make sure your vehicle is road-worthy and has emergency service coverage (trust me on this).
 On the road, take frequent pit stops and breaks to stretch legs, play in the playground, and to enjoy snacks or a picnic.

 Pack snacks and water bottles for everyone in a small cooler.
 Listen to audiobooks or play games like license plate counting, which even teens can get into.
-We did this on our trip to Yosemite and counted 48 US states and 8 Canadian provinces.
+We did this on our road trip to Yosemite and counted 48 US states and 8 Canadian provinces.

 24. Hope for the best, prepare for the worst